microsoft/vscode-wiki/Issue-Tracking.md

 - Once an issue is fixed its state is changed to `closed`
 - If you are the issue's creator and/or resolver, please reassign the issue to someone else for verification
 - Once an issue is verified the `verified` label is added to it
+- Invalid, duplicates, etc should also be added the `verified` label so they get out of the queries

 ## Duplicates
 Duplicate bugs are closed with a comment `duplicates #issue`.
 Please try to reference an earlier issue **unless** a later issue is more appropriate (has more context, better scenarios, repro steps, etc.).